datasci611/bios611-projects-fall-2019-cwzhou/project_2/README.md

 output: html_document
 ---

-FEEDBACK EVALUATORS: PLEASE NOTE: FOR SOME REASON, MY SHINY.IO IS NOT DEPLOYING; HOWEVER, THE R APP RUNS IN R. PLEASE RUN THE TWO R SCRIPTS FROM R USING LIBRARY(SHINY) AND LIBRARY(SHINYDASHBOARD) WITH THE R APP TO LOOK AT MY DRAFT.
-THANKS FOR YOUR TIME.
-(USE THE ORIGINAL DATA FOR THE VARIABLE "URBAN").

 This data is from Urban Ministries of Durham (UMD), which focuses on lowering the community's rate of homelessness by providing food, shelter and other resources.
 Their website is here: http://www.umdurham.org/.

 The data includes variables such as number of people in the family for which food was provided, how many pounds of food taken from the food pantry per day, and more.
 A full list of variables can be found here: https://github.com/biodatascience/datasci611/blob/gh-pages/data/project1_2019/UMD_Services_Provided_metadata_20190719.tsv.